COASTAL KIDS PSYCHOLOGY

 Assessments

-We seek to understand what makes each individual uniquely themselves and discover their profile of individual strengths and differences.
-As Autism and ADHD frequently occur together and we typically screen for ADHD symptoms during our assessment process.
+The assessment process focuses on engaging each individual and their support networks.
+Children, teens and adults are encouraged to explore their areas of interest and share their unique way of relating to the world.
+Parents, family members and teachers are encouraged share the story of the individual.
+We seek to understand what makes each person uniquely themselves and discover their profile of individual strengths and differences.
+As Autism and ADHD frequently occur together, we typically screen for ADHD traits during our assessment process.

 • WPPSI-IV (Wechsler Preschool and Primary Scale of Intelligence) is an intelligence test for children age 2 years 6 months to 7 year 7 months.